 Soon, other female dancers began imitating Carmen’s strong and fast footwork.
 That pretty much marked the end of pure Feminine Flamenco on the stage.
 At the most, these days we see a hybrid dance where women alternate sections of masculine footwork with feminine arm work, fan, shawls or some skirt work.

-In conclusion, I would say that over the last 140 years, dancers have been adding more and more complexity to the rhythmical interpretation of Flamenco songs that they can achieve with their shoes.
+In conclusion, I would say that since the 1930s theatrical Flamenco dancing has increasingly become a footwork-based dance.
 Yet, dancing Flamenco with shoes is not a “Law,” it is a choice each dancer makes.

 About the Author

-Native Spaniard, Puela Lunaris, who holds a B.A. in Dance Education and Spanish Language and Culture from the State University of New York, mentors dancers and musicians in creating their own unique Flamenco Fusion project to stand out in the crowd and open new streams of income.
+Native Spaniard, Puela Lunaris, who holds a B.A. in Dance Education and Spanish Language and Culture from the State University of New York, mentors dancers and musicians in creating their own unique Flamenco Fusion project to stand out in the crowd.

 ©2019 Puela Lunaris.
 All Rights Reserved.
 Please note that this is a fully copyrighted material.
 It may be reprinted by permission: All you need to do is contact Puela and let her know where do you wish to publish it.
 Citations may be extracted from this article.
 Please give full credit to this web site by posting an active link to the original article.
 Thank you!